Test Scanning Services provides scanning for multiple choice exams.

 - Roster Student ID (Text format) – student id, student name, student grade for each exam.

-- Roster NETID (Excel format for Blackboard) – student netid, student name and student’s grade for each exam.
+- Roster NETID (Excel format for Brightspace) – student netid, student name and student’s grade for each exam.

 - Roster – Sorted by Last Name – includes full student name and ID, student’s grade for each exam and their total grade.

 - Item Analysis – Statistical report that provides detailed distractor analysis based on raw scores.

 - Class Response – student test responses sorted by student ID.
 Includes answer key at top of sheet.